-We all enjoy entertainment, and Comcast provides users with a wide range of channels on their vast Cable and TV services.
+We all derive pleasure from entertainment, and Comcast offers users an extensive selection of channels through their expansive Cable and TV services.

 Xfinity Sound Cuts Out- Causes And Fixes